Jump to content

 This blog written by Adams mum gives praise to the domestic staff that work with in our hospitals.
 She explains how the domestic staff were a source of support and company for Adam and the family when he was admitted.
 Adams mum is a mother an academic, lawyer and lay advisor.

 Safety in healthcare has traditionally focused on avoiding harm by learning from error.
 This approach may miss opportunities to learn from excellent practice.
 Excellence in healthcare is highly prevalent, but there is no formal system to capture it.
 We tend to regard excellence as something to gratefully accept, rather than something to study and understand.
 Our preoccupation with avoiding error and harm in healthcare has resulted in the rise of rules and rigidity, which in turn has cultivated a culture of fear and stifled innovation.
+In this video, Senior Paediatric Intensivist, Adrian Plunkett from Birmingham Childrens Hospital UK, discusses positive reporting (as opposed to incident reporting) in improving morale and outcome in sepsis.

 Reflecting current best practice, the Oxford Handbook of Critical Care Nursing, Second Edition, is a practical, concise, easily accessible, and evidence-based guide for all levels of nursing staff working in critical care environments.
 It aims to provide a quick, easy-to-follow overview of critical care nursing, and is not intended as a specialist text.
 Rather it provides both the novice and the experienced nurse at the bedside with the answers to day-to-day problems experienced when caring for critically ill patients, and is also a guide to some of the less commonly encountered issues.
 The second edition has been updated to reflect recent significant changes in the management of the critically ill adult.
 Current guidance from organisations such as the National Institute for Health and Care Excellence (NICE), the British Association of Critical Care Nurses (BACCN), and the Intensive Care Society (ICS) has been included.
 In addition to the updating of clinical guidance, an emphasis has now been placed on nursing management, and the book is designed to help to facilitate systematic nursing assessment of the critically ill adult.
 New chapters focusing on changes in the delivery of critical care, systematic assessment, and end-of-life care have also been added.
-This is now a FREE ebook for anyone to download.

 Episode 1 in this podcast series from the Care Quality Commission talks about the work they have been doing to collect people's experiences of care through the development of their 'Give Feedback on Care' service, their public campaigns work and the work of their national contact centre.